Characters: Dragon Ball Original Series Villains

 - Comically Missing the Point: In the same page of Breaking the Fourth Wall above, he thinks Mai refers about "anything else" when she said about "sack between his legs," while Mai actually refers the sack that contained Goku's four-star Dragon Ball.

 - Death Trap: How he likes to deal with his enemies.
 Some of his traps includes closing walls and tormenting his prisoners with a giant pinball maze.

 - Evil Overlord: Thinks he is this.
-He really isn't.
+He really is not.

 - Goldfish Poop Gang: After the first arc of Dragon Ball, Pilaf and his minions' only purpose is to randomly show up and get their butts kicked.

-- Hair-Trigger Temper: He loses his temper easily and yells at others for their failings, even when it's mostly his fault.
+- Hair-Trigger Temper: He loses his temper easily and yells at others for their failings, even when it is mostly his fault.